 - Best Views of Downtown: Heights Bike and Walk Trail

 - Best Bike Trail: White Oak Bayou – starts at Downtown and goes on for zillions of miles!

 - Best Park: Bayou Greenways

-- Best Haircut: Birds Barbershop – be sure to get a beer
+- Best Haircut: Birds Barbershop – be sure to get a beer with your cut

 - Best Photo Spot for Love Birds: I Love You Wall